 Noun: Portable Loudness

 MoForte, Inc. was incorporated in June of 2012.
 MoForte’s Founders are experts in the domain of audio digital signal processing (DSP) each contributing inventions and knowledge to the field.
 All three founders were members of Stanford University’s Sondius team that was formed in the early 90s to create intellectual property around audio DSP inventions.
-All three founders were founders of Staccato Systems, a spin out from Stanford that was successfully sold to Analog Devices in 2001.
+MoForte’s founders were also founders of Staccato Systems, a spin out from Stanford that was successfully sold to Analog Devices in 2001.

 Pat Scandalis, CTO and acting CEO

 has worked for a number of Silicon Valley High Tech Companies.
 He has held lead engineering positions at National Semiconductor, Teradyne, Apple and Sun.
 He has spent the past 18 years working in Digital Media.
 He was an Audio DSP researcher at Stanford University’s Center for Computer Research in Music and Acoustics (CCRMA).
 He co-founded and was the VP of engineering for Staccato Systems, a successful spinout of Stanford/CCRMA that was sold to Analog Devices in 2001.
 He has held VP positions at TuneTo.com, Jarrah Systems and Liquid Digital Media.
 He most recently ran Liquid Digital Media, which developed and operated all online digital music e-commerce properties for Walmart.
 He holds a BSc in Physics from Cal Poly San Luis Obispo and is currently a visiting scholar at CCRMA, Stanford University.